gardener/gardener/proposals/design/shoot-control-plane-migration/README.md

 * Resources from the shoot backup infrastructure namespace in the seed.
     * Terraform resources such as configmaps and secrets.

-## Proposed Solution

-### Backup and Restoration
-* All the additional resources listed [above](#reuse) will be backed up in the same object store as the what is used for backing up the shoot etcd.
+All the additional resources listed will be backed up in the same object store as the what is used for backing up the shoot etcd.
 * The backup will be watch-based and not schedule based.
 * The backup will be full backups at longer intervals followed by incremental backups at smaller intervals similar to the etcd continuous/incremental backup.
     * But the granularity of the changes stored at the incremental backups would be at the object level and not the actual field-level changes.
 This is different from the etcd continuous/incremental backups where the incremental changes are recorded at the field level.